hal-platform/hal/slate/source/includes/resources/_builds_create.md

 Field          | Description
 -------------- | -----------
-environment    | The ID or name of the environment to build reference      | The reference from the VCS repository to the code snapshot to build. targets        | **Optional** - A list of IDs of deployment targets to automatically deploy if build is successful.
+reference      | The reference from the VCS repository to the code snapshot to build. environment    | **Optional** - The ID or name of the environment to build.
+Exclude this parameter to create a build that can be used in all environments. targets        | **Optional** - A list of IDs of deployment targets to automatically deploy if build is successful.

 <aside class="notice">